 To access resources such as: oil, conventional gas, coal seam gas and geothermal energy, a well must be drilled from the surface of the earth through layers of soil and rock to the underground resource.
 In undertaking drilling, waste drill mud is produced.
 Waste drill mud is a mixture of clay, water and a variety of specialty chemicals called ‘additives’ as well as material from the parent soil and rock.

 Waste drill muds can be reused by a petroleum company or another party.
 Potential uses of waste drill muds include road construction, brick/concrete/block manufacturing, fill and composting/soil conditioning.
 In most instances, the use of the waste drill muds will require an approval either under the Waste Reduction and Recycling Act 2011 or under Environmental Protection Act 1994 for regulated environmentally relevant activity.
-There is a current general beneficial use approval ENBU06204615 under which drill muds can be used as resource in manufacturing compost and general purpose soil complying with the approval conditions.
-The approval is in force until 31 December 2018.
+There is a current End of waste (EOW) code, Coal Seam Gas Drilling Mud (ENEW07543018) , under which drill muds can be used as resource in manufacturing compost and general purpose soil provided the EOW code requirements and conditions are met.

 Waste drill mud is different to waste fluids generated from coal seam gas fraccing activities.
 Fraccing involves pumping sand and water with other additives down a well (that has already been constructed) under pressure to create cracks in underground rock formations at specific locations.
 Fraccing is done to increase gas flow from coal seams.
 Following fraccing, fluids are returned to the surface, these fluids are referred to as fracc flowback.
 Fracc flowback contains water, up to 80% of the total amount of water used to initially fracc the well, and can also contain fluids and minerals that were in the rock formation.
 Fracc flowback is then extracted from the well and either reused or appropriately disposed of.